Our Lady of Ransom Church, Kanyakumari: Annual Feast and Golden car procession

 Every year the feast of Our Lady of Ransom is celebrated for 10 days in the month of December.
 The feast of Our Lady of Ransom begins with the flag hoisting on the following Friday immediately after the feast of St. Francis Xavier, Kottar which falls on 3 December.
 The first day of the feast begins with the flag hoisting.
 During the festival, every morning festival mass is celebrated and in the evening there will be benediction with special prayers and preaching.
 On the eight day evening Corpus Christi Procession is held.
 The ninth day evening has special vespers and celebrations held.

-The culmination of the feast is the golden car procession: two golden cars are taken on the 9th and 10th days of the feasts.
-Our Lady of delight is taken in procession in the 1st car, which was made in 1798.
-St. Joseph, the spouse of Mary is taken in procession in the 2nd car, which was made in 1833.
+The culmination of the feast is the golden chariot procession: two golden chariots are taken on the 9th and 10th days of the feasts.
+Our Lady of Delight is taken in procession in the 1st chariot, which was made in 1798.
+St. Joseph, the spouse of Mary, is taken in procession in the 2nd chariot, which was made in 1833.
+During the golden chariot procession, the traditional Nathaswaram music and peculiar praising of Mother Mary by an art of pala padal can be heard and seen.
+Pilgrims from different parts of the country visit the church during the annual feast.

-Golden cars

-Two golden chariots dedicated to Our lady of Ransom and St. Joseph have been constructed during 1798 AD and 1833 AD respectively.
-The Golden car procession on the main street around the church is convened during the annual festival of Our Lady of Ransom.
-During the golden car procession, the traditional Nathaswaram music and peculiar praising of Mother Mary by an art of pala padal.
-Pilgrims from different places of the country and the state visit the church during the annual feast.
+Current activities

+The church has founded a primary school, high school, technical training school and hospital, as well as other facilities.

 At present Kanyakumari parish has 2,850 Catholic families, which are organised into 88 Basic Christian Communities.
-The total Number of the Catholics amounts to 12,839.
+The total number of the Catholics amounts to 12,839.
 There are 21 pious associations.
 The parish established an elementary school in the year 1882 and now 540 children are studying in the vernacular language.
 The parish has a Higher Secondary School established in the year 1921, where 1350 students are studying.